RAK811 Breakout Board Quick Start Guide

 at+send=lora:2:1234567890

-You can see the data sent by the RAK811 Board on The Things Stack platform, as shown in Figure 22.
+You will see the data sent by the RAK811 Board on The Things Stack platform, as shown in Figure 22.

 The Things Stack ABP Device Registration

-To register an ABP device, you need to go to your application console and select the application where you want your device to be added.
-Then you need to click + Add end device, as shown in Figure 23.
+- To register an ABP device, navigate to your application console and select the application where you want to add the device.
+Then, click + Add end device, as shown in Figure 23.

-To register the module, you need to click first Manually then configure the activation method by selecting Activation by personalization (ABP), compatible LoRaWAN version and click Start button, as shown in Figure 24 and Figure 25.
+- To register the module, click Manually, then configure the activation method by selecting Activation By Personalization (ABP) and a compatible LoRaWAN version.
+Finally, click the Start button, as shown in Figure 24 and Figure 25.

-At this step, you need to put a unique End device ID and DevEUI, as shown in Figure 26.
-Check if your module has a DevEUI on sticker or QR that you can scan then use this as the device unique DevEUI.
+Check if your module has a DevEUI on a sticker or QR code that you can scan.
+Use this as the device's unique DevEUI.

-It is advisable to use a meaningful End device ID, End device name, and End device description that will match your device purpose.
-The End device ID rak-device-abp
+It is recommended to use meaningful End Device ID, End Device Name, and End Device Description that align with your device's purpose.
+The End Device ID

-Next step is to set up Frequency plan, compatible Regional Parameter version and LoRaWAN class supported.
-In an ABP device, you also need to generate Device Address and NwkSKey (Network Session Keys).
-Then you can click Application layers settings.
+- Set up the Frequency Plan, compatible Regional Parameter Version, and supported LoRaWAN Class.
+For an ABP device, generate the Device Address and NwkSKey (Network Session Key).
+Then, click Application Layer Settings to proceed.

-You should now be able to see the device on The Things Stack console after you fully registered your device, as shown in Figure 29
+You should now be able to see the device on The Things Stack console, as shown in Figure 29

 .